 4. Adding Teaching Assistants

 You can manually add TAs or co-instructors to the course.
 If your TA is already listed in Canvas, you do not need re-add them here.
 TA’s will be added once they have clicked through an assignment in Canvas.

-To add a Teaching Assistant manually, fill in the emails (separated by commas, enters, semi-colons, etc.) in the field, and click “add”.
-The “Test” button checks if it’s a valid email and if the user already exists in the course.
-The Teaching Assistants will receive an email with an activation link.
+To add a Teaching Assistant manually, fill in the emails separated by commas, enters, or semi-colons in the field, then click Add.
+Test will confirm if the email(s) are valid and if the user already exists in your course.
+Your teaching assistants will receive an email with an activation link.

 5. Adding Students to your Course